Northeastern University - Seattle

 Bonaci teaches security and privacy courses at Northeastern University’s Seattle campus and The University of Washington.
 She feels very strongly about diversity in engineering and hopes to lead and retain more women in the STEM field.
 In her free time, Tamara enjoys going to playgrounds and running.

 What are the specifics of your educational background?

-I received my MS and PhD degrees from the University of Washington, specializing in security and privacy, and I was fortunate to work on several fun projects, from security of wireless sensor networks to security and privacy of robotic systems and brain-computer interfaces.
+I received my MS and PhD degrees from the University of Washington, specializing in security and privacy.
+I was fortunate to work on several fun projects, from the security of wireless sensor networks to the security and privacy of robotic systems and brain-computer interfaces.

 What is your research focus?

-My research focuses on security and privacy of emerging and forthcoming biomedical technologies.
-When I was just starting my PhD, I was planning to do a communications-related research, but once I discovered security and privacy, I knew I found an area for me.
+My research focuses on the security and privacy of emerging and forthcoming biomedical technologies.
+When I was just starting my PhD, I was planning to do communications-related research, but once I discovered security and privacy, I knew I found the area for me.

 - CY 5010: Foundations of Information Assurance